Phone:

 Plastic Injection moulds can be classified into 2 types – A cold runner mould and a hot runner mould.
 They can further be single cavity moulds or multi-cavity moulds.
 Types of Injection Mould Based on Mould Opening and cold runner system –

-Two plate plastic injection mould consists of one parting plane (parting line).
+A Two plate plastic injection mould consists of one parting plane (parting line).
 At this plane, the mould splits into two halves (1 cavity side and 1 core side) In this type of plastic injection mould the runner system must be located on this parting plane.

 Usually, in a two-plate injection mould, the gates are on or around the edge of the parts.